Oleksandr-Zhabenko/intermediate-structures/README.md

 On the 05/01/2024 Emma starts a world tour with [André Rieu and Johann Strauss Orchestra](https://www.andrerieu.com).

+On the 06/01/2024 there are a feast of Epiphany, and Sophie's Kok, a sister of Emma, 19th Birthday (she is 18).
+Therefore, the version 0.1.1.0 is devoted also to her.

 Besides, you can support Ukraine and Ukrainian people.

 All support is welcome, including donations for the needs of the Ukrainian army, IDPs and refugees.